Xta1neR/GenAIwithJS/Project_01-Emotocode/emotocode/README.md

 -  **Real-time conversion** — Type text and instantly see the emoji output.
 -  **Copy to clipboard** — One-click to copy your Emotocode for pasting anywhere.
--  **Download as image** — Export your emoji text as a high-quality PNG.
 -  **Interactive UI** — Hover effects and animations make it feel alive.
 -  **Color-coded theme** — Dark, moody backdrop with mint & blue accents for contrast.

 ---

-##  Project Structure

-emotocode/
-├── app/ or pages/ # Next.js routing (depending on Next.js version)
-├── data/
-│ └── emojiMap.js # A–Z emoji mapping
-├── components/
-│ ├── Header.js # App header and controls
-│ └── GlyphDisplay.js # Emoji display component
-├── public/
-│ └── logo.svg # App logo
-├── styles/
-│ └── globals.css # Tailwind & global styles
-├── tailwind.config.js # Tailwind setup
-└── package.json # Project dependencies & scripts

-yaml
-Copy
-Edit

----

 ##  Usage Guide

-1. Visit the live site: [axa1ners-projects/emotocode.vercel.app](https://xta1ners-projects-emotocode.vercel.app)
+1. Visit the live site: [https://emotocode.vercel.app/](https://emotocode.vercel.app/)
-2. Type your message into the left pane.
+2. Type your message into the input panel.
-3. Watch it auto-convert to emojis in the right pane.
+3. Watch it auto-convert to emojis in the output pane.
 4. Click **Copy** to copy emojis to clipboard.
-5. Click **Download** to export as an image.

 ---